motet-a/validate/README.md

 ## Drawbacks

-Since it uses `Reflect` and `Proxy`, it is hard to use it in a browser.
+Since it uses `Reflect`, it is hard to use it in old environments.

 ## How-to